 |Kristin Williams, DDS, MPH||Dental Public Health|

-There is no financial aid given to students enrolled in the Dental Public Health Fellowship Program.
-A letter of "proof of support" must be submitted when a student is accepted into a program.
-Applicants must establish that they have adequate financial resources to complete the program without any interruption.
-All on-campus work-study employment for international students must be approved by the program director and the University Office of International Students.
+There is no financial aid given to students enrolled in the Fellowship program.
+International students must submit a letter of "proof of support" at the time of the application to the program.
+Applicants must establish that they have available financial resources sufficient to complete the program without any interruption.
+All on-campus work-study employment for international students must be cleared by the individual program director and the University Office of International Students.

 For additional information about the program, please e-mail email@example.com or call (216) 368-1311.